Battle of Lesnaya: On the march

 Following the Battle of Holowczyn, Charles quit Mogilev on 15 August and commenced a demonstrative march southeast to draw the enemy's attention away from the convoy whilst collecting supplies.
 He turned north at Cherikov, reaching Tatarsk (in the Smolensk Oblast) on 21 September where he stopped to await Lewenhaupt.
 On 25 September, as supplies were running dangerously low and with no words heard from the general, Charles deviated from his plans of attacking Moscow via Smolensk.
 Instead, he marched south to establish a base of operation in Severia to exploit its rich granary; incorrect reports falsely informed him that the convoy had already crossed the Dnieper river at Mogilev, thus being relatively safe.
 In reality, it was still about 45 km west of the Dnieper and 135 km from him at the time.

 Peter left Boris Sheremetev in command of the main army to shadow Charles, while he assembled an army, including a flying corps, to intercept the convoy at the Dnieper.
 Lewenhaupt reached Talachyn on 26 September and Vorontsevichi the following day, where he received instructions from Charles to rendezvous at Starodub in Severia.
 Reports informed him that Russian forces were gathering about 50 km east of the river.
 He beat the Tsar to the Dnieper at Shklov, of which crossing between 2 and 3 October has been considered a "military masterpiece" in retrospect.
 But with the Swedish main army gone east over the next major natural barrier, the Sozh river, the convoy was left isolated between the two rivers.
 The Russians made contact with it in the following days as it had turned south, now heading for Propoysk (Slawharad) on the Sozh via Belitsa and the marshy Dolgii Mokh.
-The Swedes had to march in defencive formation as the number of shadowing Russians steadily grew.
+The Swedes had to march in defensive formation as the number of shadowing Russians steadily grew.